 $ rustc --version

-You should see the version number, commit hash, and commit date for the latest stable version that has been released in the following format:
+You should see the version number, commit hash, and commit date for the latest stable version that has been released, in the following format:

 rustc x.y.z (abcabcabc yyyy-mm-dd)

 If you see this information, you have installed Rust successfully!
 If you don’t see this information, check that Rust is in your %PATH% system variable as follows.